- 1. Putting World-Class Expertise in Brain and Head Injuries to Work for You

 - The at-fault party’s insurance policy and personal assets

-- Your current medical expenses, including hospital, rehabilitation, and mental health bills
+- Your current medical expenses, including hospital, rehabilitation, mental health, and other medical bills

 - The cost of medical and assistive devices you need, such as wheelchairs and ramps